 member David Massey sustained broken limbs whilst rescuing two people and

-Alleycat, which was lying inside the surf line and in danger of being driven
+saving the catamaran Alleycat, which was lying inside the surf line and in danger of being driven

 onto rocks at Traeth Bychan in 1995.